keyzf/mohu/README.md

 ## LICENSE

-This project is a free and open source software, it is released under the MIT license.
+This software is a free and open source software, it is released under the MIT license.

 > I think I speak very poor English, but anyway I dare to say.
 This is very important.